-The underwriters will make securities available for distribution on the Internet through a proprietary Web site and/or a third party system operated by Market Axess Inc., an Internet-based communications technology provider.
-Market Axess Inc. is providing the system as a conduit for communications between the underwriters and their customers and is not a party to any transactions.
-Market Axess Inc. will not function as an underwriter or agent of the issuer, nor will Market Axess Inc. act as a broker for any customer of the underwriters.
-Market Axess Inc., a registered broker-dealer, will receive compensation from the underwriters based on transactions the underwriters conduct through the system.
-The underwriters will make securities available to their customers through the Internet distributions, whether made through a proprietary or third party system, on the same terms as distributions made through other channels.
+Credit Suisse First Boston LLC will make the Senior Notes available for distribution on the Internet through a proprietary Web site and/or third-party system operated by Market Axess Inc., an Internet-based communications technology provider.
+Market Axess Inc. is providing the system as a conduit for communications between Credit Suisse First Boston LLC and its customers and is not a party to any transactions.
+We do not believe that Market Axess Inc., will function as an underwriter or agent of the issuer nor do we believe that Market Axess Inc. will act as a broker for any customer of Credit Suisse First Boston LLC.
+Market Axess Inc. a registered broker-dealer, will receive compensation from Credit Suisse First Boston LLC based on transactions the underwriters conduct through the system.
+Credit Suisse First Boston LLC will make the Senior Notes available to its customers through the Internet distributions, whether made through a proprietary or third-party system, on the same terms as distributions made through other channels.